Zapper-fi/protocol/docs/Interpretation/position-interpretation/overview.md

 ---
 sidebar_position: 1
 sidebar_label: Overview
-pagination_label: Overview of App Tokens
+pagination_label: Overview of Positions
 ---

-# Overview of App Tokens
+# Overview of Positions

-## What is an App Token?
+## What is an Position?

-App Token is the term Zapper uses for investable positions that are represented by the `ERC20` token standard.

-### App Tokens are
+A position is a representation of a user's holdings or balance in a specific asset or contract.
+When a user deposits a token into a protocol, and that deposit has value, the user has entered into a position.
+Positions can be represented in a variety of ways, such as a tokenized position or a non-tokenized position.
+Either way, the position represents the user's ownership of a specific asset or contract.

+### Tokenized Positions

+#### What is a Tokenized Position?

+Tokenized positions are:

 1. Transferrable
 2. Fungible
 3. Redeemable for some underlying token or set of tokens, from which they derive their value
 4. Related to a crypto App

-App Tokens are commonly held directly by users, so are analogous to the concept of a _receipt_.
-You deposit 100 USDC on Aave, you get a receipt of 100 aUSDC in return.
+Tokenized positions are commonly held directly by users, so are analogous to the concept of a _receipt_.
+You deposit 100 USDC on Aave and receive 100 aUSDC tokens in return.
+The aUSDC token is a tokenized position that acts like a receipt of your deposit, and is redeemable for 100 USDC on Aave, or tradeable elsewhere (if the token is listed on an exchange).

+#### Common examples of Tokenzied Tokens

-### Common examples of App Tokens are
+Common examples of Tokenzied Tokens are:

 - Staking tokens, like staking stkAave or xSUSHI ([example stkAAVE token](https://etherscan.io/token/0x4da27a545c0c5b758a6ba100e3a049001de870f5))
 - Liquidity pool positions in a decentralized exchange like Uniswap, SushiSwap, or Curve ([example Uniswap v2 pool token](https://etherscan.io/token/0xae461ca67b15dc8dc81ce7615e0320da1a9ab8d5))